"Invisible" president has post-vote Congo on edge

 Instead, it triggered violence that claimed at least 20 lives and was marred by widespread allegations of fraud.

 The logistical challenge of staging an election in a country more than half the size of the European Union meant it cost $20 a voter compared to the average $1-3 for a Western democracy.
-In the end, the vote cost $700 million (441 million pounds), with foreign donors picking up a third of the tab.
+In the end, the vote cost $700 million, with foreign donors picking up a third of the tab.

 Kabila was declared winner with 49 percent of the vote.
 He was sworn in last December in a muted inauguration ceremony attended by dignitaries more relieved the bloodshed had not been greater than convinced by the democratic credentials of the process.